tomhea/os_zero/README.md

 Developing RiscV OS with a hex editor
 That means that I dont have a compiler (thus no C or higher support), no assembler (so can't write in assembly), I litterly have to build it all myself.
 I only have 2 tools:
 - hex editor, for creating the os binary, and writing this documentation.
 - `qemu` for running the os.
-Line used: `qemu-system-riscv64 -machine virt -bios none -kernel kernel.elf -serial mon:stdio`.
+Line used: `qemu-system-riscv32 -M v irt -m 2048 -serial mon:stdio -bios hellos`.

 The only things that separates me from the first days of computers, is that:
 - I have today's knowledge (I can search the web, but not copy anything).